Codepath-Capstone-Group-22/RecipeFinder/project_spec.md

 - [x] Recipes are displayed in a scrollable RecyclerView

 Stretch Features:
-- [ ] User can tap "Save" on a recipe to increase a saved count
+- [x] User can tap "Save" on a recipe to increase a saved count
-- [ ] Saved count is displayed in the UI
+- [x] Saved count is displayed in the UI
-- [ ] Saved count stays after app is reloaded

 ### 2. Chosen API(s)